Can You Legitimately Strike It Rich From Penny Stocks?

 3. Look for Stocks With a Decent Market Capitalization

 Most penny stocks are either nano-cap companies (market capitalization of $50 million or less) or microcap companies (market capitalization of $50 million to $300 million).
+To mitigate the risk, look for stocks with a market cap on the higher end of that spectrum.

 4. Pay Attention to Trading Volume